nitesh585/Get_Block_Implementation/README.md

 ## Description :
-- Language – C++
+- Language - C++
-- Approach – Multithreading
+- Approach - Multithreading
-- IDE – Visual Studio Code
+- IDE      - Visual Studio Code

 ## Commands :
-- echo------Printing HashQueue, FreeList and ProcessList
+- echo-------Printing HashQueue, FreeList and ProcessList
 - process----Creating process
-- clear-----Clear the screen
+- clear------Clear the screen
-- help------Open the help section
+- help-------Open the help section

 ### echo :
 It take only one parameter.